lab-smile/domino-cli/README.md

 The processed files will be saved in the `outputs` directory with the following naming convention:
 - `<input_filename>_pred_domino.nii(.gz)`: NIfTI format output

-## Error Cases

-The script will show an error message if:
-- No input file is provided
-- The input file doesn't exist
-- The input file is not a .nii.gz or .nii file
-- Input is neither a file nor a folder with NIfTI images

 ## Dependencies